-Helping Victims of Hearing Impairments Obtain Justice and Compensation
+Denver Hearing Loss Attorneys Helping Victims Obtain Justice and Compensation

 Hearing impairments, including tinnitus and full or partial hearing loss, can result from a wide variety of factors.
 Perhaps even more so than the rest of our bodies, the ears are extremely fragile, and everything from traumatic head injuries to loud noises can cause damage with wide-ranging effects.

 In addition to hearing loss and ringing in the ears, individuals who experience hearing impairments will often experience loss of balance, benign paroxysmal positional vertigo (BPPV), pain and other effects.
 Some may be short-term, others may be long-term, but they can all lead to expensive medical bills and other financial and non-financial consequences.
-At Levine Law, we provide compassionate and experienced legal representation for individuals suffering from hearing impairments.
+At Levine Law, our Denver hearing loss attorneys provide compassionate and experienced legal representation for individuals suffering from hearing impairments.
 We have recovered millions for our clients, and if you are entitled to compensation for your hearing impairment, we will do what it takes to maximize your financial recovery.

 If your hearing was impaired as a result of an accident – such as a vehicle collision, bicycle accident or pedestrian accident – the party that was at fault in the accident may be fully-responsible for your accident-related losses.
 This includes not only your medical bills (past and future), but also your loss of income, pain and suffering, emotional distress, loss of companionship and support, loss of enjoyment of life, and other financial and non-financial harm.

 If you were injured on the job, you may be entitled to workers' compensation.
 Depending on what caused your hearing impairment, you could also be entitled to full compensation from the at-fault party.
-When you contact us about your case, we will make sure we fully understand what happened so that we can seek maximum compensation for your losses.
+When you contact us about your case, our team of personal injury and worker's compensation lawyers will make sure we fully understand what happened so that we can seek maximum compensation for your losses.

 While hearing impairments can result in almost any circumstances, there are three primary types of causes that can entitle victims to seek financial compensation.
 These are: